versionone/VersionOne.Client.Requestor/TECHNICAL.md

 ### Request generated

+In the Chrome console's Network tab, we can inspect the request and response:

+#### Headers

-Notice the Authorization header, which contains the Base64 encoded credentials
+Notice the Authorization header, which contains the Base64 encoded credentials.
+This string gets created using Chrome's `btoa` function, but if `options.serviceGateway` is defined, it will get that string fromm the gateway instead of hard-coding the credentials in the script.
+(I'm not pretending that this is secure, it's just for covenience right now)

 ```text
 GET /VersionOne.Web/rest-1.v1/Data/Scope?acceptFormat=haljson&sel=Name&page=100%2C0&find='system'&findin=Name HTTP/1.1